Originally Published: March 15, 1996 - Last Updated / Reviewed On: March 6, 2014

 - feelings of unreality or being detached from oneself

 - fear of losing control or going crazy

 - numbness or tingling sensations, especially in fingers and toes

 These signs may seem familiar since they are the same changes in the body that go along with the "fight or flight" response — a physical response that people experience when they are confronted with what they believe to be a real threat.
 Furthermore, fear of traveling or being outside alone is also common to see with panic attacks.

 Fortunately, panic attacks can be dealt with successfully.
 People who were once terrorized by panic attacks can go on to lead normal lives.
 Psychotherapy can reduce or eliminate panic attacks and/or other fears, and sometimes medication is a useful adjunct.

-Even before your partner makes her first visit to a therapist, or maybe before you see a health care provider, it may be helpful for you both to talk about some things together.
+Even before your partner makes her first visit to a health care provider, or maybe before you see one yourself, it may be helpful for you both to talk about some things together.
 Think back to the time before you moved to New York.
 How did you feel about moving?
 How did she feel?
 Were you both comfortable with the idea of change, the move, the new neighborhood?
 Was safety an issue?
 Was there a support structure in New York for you: a job or school, perhaps?
 For her?
 Would moving to New York mean losing support from family or friends?
 In exploring questions like these, maybe you both can learn more about how each of you feel.
 Only by talking together and by listening can the two of you begin to learn about the impact this move has had on the two of you, and how you both are feeling about it or are reacting to it.
 You may even begin to uncover the cause of her distress.
 This is an opportunity for both of you to learn, deepen your intimacy, and to see what changes need to be made to create additional comfort and a safe, happy home for both of you.